Skip to content

 Deciding whether a referral to the local authority is required

-In all cases where it’s suspected that an adult in need of care and support might be experiencing or at risk of experiencing abuse or neglect, this should be reported to the relevant local authority and the police (where it is believed or suspected that a crime has been committed – see also information sharing below).
+In cases where it’s suspected that an adult in need of care and support might be experiencing or at risk of experiencing abuse or neglect, this should be reported to the relevant local authority (and the police, where it is believed or suspected that a crime has been committed although consent may be required – see also information sharing below).

 It should never be assumed that someone else will pass on this information.
 If you think another staff member or another organisation may have made a referral please check.